Graduate Diploma in Rehabilitation Science

 - 1 year full time / 2 years part time

 - Term 1 Intake - January and Term 3 Intake - July

-The Rehabilitation Science suite of courses is for physiotherapists, exercise scientists, occupational therapists, nurses and other qualified allied health professionals, who want to become experts in rehabilitation and health promotion to help rehabilitate people recovering from injury and illness.
+The Graduate Diploma in Rehabilitation Science is a course designed for physiotherapists, exercise scientists, occupational therapists, nurses and other qualified allied health professionals who want to become experts in rehabilitation and health promotion for people recovering from injury and illness.

-The course has been developed around three major themes: theory and practice; research and innovation; and rehabilitation in context.
-Within these themes, you can focus your studies on a variety of subjects including women’s health, paediatrics, neurology, acute care, musculoskeletal rehabilitation and emerging technology as they relate to your specific profession.
+This course has been developed around three major themes: theory and practice, research and innovation, and rehabilitation in context.
+Within these themes, you can focus your studies on a variety of subjects relating to your specific profession, including women’s health, paediatrics, neurology, acute care, musculoskeletal rehabilitation and emerging technology.
 You will also have the opportunity to develop skills in leadership and health advocacy.

 As a student of this course, you’ll deepen your skills and learn the principles of best practice rehabilitation, including how to help people regain lost skills, the physiology of fitness and conditioning, the pathophysiology of common conditions, and the specific needs of those affected by limited ability and function.

 Who the course is for

 This course has been created for qualified health professionals who are seeking to improve their practice and develop internationally transferable skills in rehabilitation and health promotion.
 The unique course structure allows you to personalise your degree and design a program that best meets your practice needs and builds your professional profile and expertise.